Lounek09/Cyberia.Cdn/README.md

    ```

 3. **Configure Caddy:**
-   Open the Caddy configuration file `/etc/caddy/Caddyfile`, remove the default configuration if present, and add the following block, don't forget to replace *your-domain.com* with your own domain:
+   Edit the Caddy configuration file located at `/etc/caddy/Caddyfile` to include the following block, remove the default configuration if present.
+Replace *your-domain.com* with your actual domain:
    ```caddy
    (common) {
      header -Server